aginies/virt-bridge-setup/README.md

 ## Features

 - Checks if NetworkManager is running.
-- Creates a network bridge with the default name "br0".
+- Creates a network bridge with the default name `br0`.
-- Deletes an existing bridge if the `--force` option is used.
+- `--force`` deletes an existing bridge if used.
 - `--interface` options to select the device
 - Activates the bridge and configures the connection to automatically connect.